gwaldo/documentation/content/monitors/monitor_types/anomaly.md

 All of the seasonal algorithms may use up to a couple of months of historical data when calculating a metric's expected normal range of behavior.
 By using a significant amount of past data, the algorithms are able to avoid giving too much weight to abnormal behavior that might have occurred in the recent past.

-The figures below illustrate how and when these four algorithms behave differently from one another.
+The figures below illustrate how and when these three algorithms behave differently from one another.
 In the first figure, _basic_ successfully identifies anomalies that spike out of the normal range of values, but it does not incorporate the repeating, seasonal pattern into its predicted range of values.
 By contrast, _robust_ and _agile_ both recognize the seasonal pattern and can detect more nuanced anomalies (e.g., if the metric was to flatline near its minimum value).

 {{< img src="monitors/monitor_types/anomaly/alg_comparison_1.png" alt="alg comparision 1" responsive="true" popup="true" style="width:90%;">}}